 The Sennheiser HD 450BT have an integrated microphone.

 The recording quality of the mic is disappointing.
 While your voice sounds natural, it sounds noticeably muffled and lacking in detail.
+If you want wireless over-ears with a better mic performance, check out the JBL Tune 760NC Wireless.

 The noise handling of the microphone is disappointing.
 Your voice gets lost, even in only moderately noisy environments.